unused/ruby-ftw/coding-example/README.md

 ## Sidenotes and Further Readings

+The example in this presentation is heavily inspired by [rails active support time] handling.

 When testing with time it's a good practice to freeze time!
 If you do not, a timestamp might be off milliseconds within your test and randomly fail if it belongs to a differen "second" breaking an equality assertions.
 Use [timecop]